 Stan Gilliam, Artist

 The Highwayman is a calligraphic transcription of the famous old poem by Alfred Noyes.
 I produced the artwork in 1974, attempting to choose and create styles of script that match the moods and images of the poem as it goes along.
-When finished I contacted the copyright holder about permission to publish my book, but I was refused.
+When finished I contacted the copyright holder about permission to publish the results, but I was refused.
 So I put the seventy-two pages away and began other projects.
 Then early in 2019 I learned that the poem had entered the public domain, freeing me to publish my work, forty-five years after it was produced.

 I have been a practicing artist since 1962, and I have a Bachelor’s degree in Art from UNC-Chapel Hill (1968), a Master of Fine Arts degree from UNC-Greensboro (1972), and a Master of Education degree from UNC-Chapel Hill (1982).
 I also attended Pratt Institute.